tiffanychenn/closer-worlds/README.md

 ## Updated To-Do
 - [ ] Experiment generation
   - [ ] Require app to start with this first (add this to game state, route on ParticipantApp)
+  - [x] Possibly done in the form of a drawer at the bottom of the start page?
 - [x] Add API_BASE_URL
   - [ ] Ensure that imagePathToUrl function (in utils.tsx) works (basically does image hosting work correctly)
 - [ ] Components for info slides and for any other interfaces